jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 ## Guided Practice (15 min) - Code along

->Instructor Note: Take a look at the [solution-code](solution-code) and run the askAQuestion java program, so students have an idea what they will be creating.

 Let's work through the following example.
 The Scanner class we'll be creating will be required in the lab.